 Karkardooma District court had filed three charge sheets and other three at the Tis Hazari District Court.
 The counsel for some members, Advocate Ashima Mandla informed that on Tuesday the remaining charge sheets were filed.

+These Tablighi members belonged to separate group of 955 members and the Crime Branch of Delhi had booked these members.
 Different police stations had filed the charge sheets and the anti-COVID restrictions imposed fall under the Epidemic Act and Disaster Management.

 From where it all started